Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Introduction and summary

 More importantly, the existence of inequivalent SCFTs with the same CB geometry calls for a more refined geometric analysis which can distinguish among the multiple theories.
 The goal of this paper is to present this analysis.

 The two infinite series at the bottom of table \ref{Table:Kodaira}, denoted by $I_n$ and $I^*_n$ in the Kodaira classification, have cusp-like geometries and are not scale invariant.
-These are the CBs of $\U(1)$ and $\SU(2)$ IR-free gauge theories, respectively.
+These can be interpreted as the CBs of $\U(1)$ and $\SU(2)$ IR-free gauge theories, respectively.
 They play an important role in our analysis and will be discussed extensively below.

 \paragraph{Physical deformations.}

 An example of two different SCFTs with the same CB was already given in the original paper on the subject \cite{Seiberg:1994aj} where it was shown that an $\SU(2)$ gauge theory with either $N_f=4$ massless fundamental hypermultiplets or with one massless adjoint hypermultiplet (the $\cN=4$ theory) have the same CB geometry of type $I_0^*$.
 These theories have different spectra of conformal primary fields, different global (flavor) symmetries, and different $\cN=2$ mass deformations.
 Likewise, other scale-invariant CB geometries can correspond to multiple distinct SCFTs even though they have no direct lagrangian description.